atulkum/pointer_summarizer/README.md

 2) Run start_train.sh, you might need to change some path and parameters in data_util/config.py
 3) For training run start_train.sh, for decoding run start_decode.sh, and for evaluating run run_eval.sh

-Note for decoding: In decode mode beam search batch should have only one example replicated to batch size https://github.com/atulkum/pointer_summarizer/blob/master/training_ptr_gen/decode.py#L109 https://github.com/atulkum/pointer_summarizer/blob/master/data_util/batcher.py#L226

 Note:

+*In decode mode beam search batch should have only one example replicated to batch size https://github.com/atulkum/pointer_summarizer/blob/master/training_ptr_gen/decode.py#L109 https://github.com/atulkum/pointer_summarizer/blob/master/data_util/batcher.py#L226

 * It is tested on pytorch 0.4 with python 2.7
 * You need to setup [pyrouge](https://github.com/andersjo/pyrouge) to get the rouge score